 Spark VoLTE capable phones

-Over the past two years, mobile network operators (MNOs) have been working with manufacturers to enable VoLTE on as many mobile devices as possible, including existing models.
+Over recent years, mobile network operators (MNOs) have been working with manufacturers to enable VoLTE on as many mobile devices as possible, including existing models, for use on New Zealand's 4G mobile networks.
 For each MNO, this process involves working with manufacturers of each type of device to test VoLTE on their network before it can be enabled for the customer.

-To find out if your device is VoLTE capable on the Spark network, please see ‘Is my device VoLTE capable?’
+To find out if your device is VoLTE roaming capable, please see ‘Is my device VoLTE roaming capable?’
 This is located in the FAQ section below.

 Frequently asked questions